patelmp/Group13-SENG8071-Midterm-Assignment/README.md

   updated TIMESTAMP NOT NULL DEFAULT CURRENT_TIMESTAMP);

 -- This end of our create table query
--- Here its beginning of inserting sample date into indivisual table -- This all sample data collected by Yamini Ravikumar -- Inserting sample data into the Books table.
+-- Here its the beginning of inserting sample data into individual table -- This all sample data collected by Yamini Ravikumar -- Inserting sample data into the Books table.